 Ancient Stories for a New Generation

-Rick Riordan’s young adult novels, including the ever-popular Percy Jackson & the Olympians series, brought modern twists on traditional mythologies into the YA mainstream.
-Riordan explores Greek, Egyptian, and Norse myth works— only a few of the myriad of mythologies to grace world tradition.
+Rick Riordan’s young adult novels, including the ever-popular Percy Jackson and the Olympians series, bring modern twists on traditional mythologies into the YA mainstream.
+Riordan explores Greek, Egyptian and Norse myth works–only a few of the myriad of mythologies to grace world tradition.
 Riordan teamed up with Disney Hyperion to create the Rick Riordan Presents imprint to provide other authors with the opportunity to retell their own cultures’ myths.
-In the imprint’s first wave of rich stories emerged J.C.
-Cervantes’ engrossing, action-packed, and ceaselessly charming take on Maya legends: The Storm Runner.
+In the imprint’s first wave of rich stories emerges J.C.
+Cervantes’ engrossing, action-packed and ceaselessly charming take on Maya legends: The Storm Runner.

 The Storm Runner

 13-year-old Zane Obispo has a volcano in his backyard.
-He is homeschooled, answers the phone for his elderly psychic neighbor, walks with a limp, and has no greater friend in the world than his 3-legged dog, Rosie.
+He is homeschooled, answers the phone for his elderly psychic neighbor, walks with a limp and has no greater friend in the world than his 3-legged dog, Rosie.
 And yet, Zane’s unconventional life is nothing compared to the world he is thrust into when he meets a mysterious girl named Brooks.
-In the blink of an eye, Zane finds himself in the beautiful and terrifying world of Maya myth— with himself at the center of a prophesy that threatens to end the world as he knows it.
+In the blink of an eye, Zane finds himself in the beautiful and terrifying world of Maya myth with himself at the center of a prophesy that threatens to end the world as he knows it.
 Together with the nawal (a Maya shapeshifter) Brooks and his wrestling-obsessed uncle, Zane embarks on an epic quest to save the world.
-Their team of underdogs will fight disgusting demons, crash legendary parties, and have some divinely delicious hot chocolate in this quick-witted, fast-paced adventure novel.
+Their team of underdogs fight disgusting demons, crash legendary parties and enjoy divinely delicious hot chocolate in this quick-witted, fast-paced adventure novel.

 J.C.
 (Jen) Cervantes loves underdog stories, advocates for more diverse stories in children’s literature, and firmly believes in magic.
 I had the pleasure of interviewing Jen about developing The Storm Runner and her writing process.
 We discussed her interactions with her readers, and (of course) what the future has in store for Zane and company.

-Jen’s writing certainly is greater than herself; it connects her not only to the cultures she represents in The Storm Runner, but also to every reader who opens the book.
-I asked Jen what she wanted her readers to be able to take away from The Storm Runner.
-In addition to finding entertainment in the novel, Jen hopes her readers find themselves “reflected in the pages.”
-The Storm Runner contains notable representation for both Latino and physically-handicapped young people (and dogs!), but its representation goes beyond the physical.
+Jen’s writing is greater than herself; it connects her not only to the cultures she represents in The Storm Runner, but also to every reader who opens the book.
+I asked Jen what she wants her readers to take away from The Storm Runner.
+In addition to finding entertainment in the novel, Jen hopes her readers find themselves reflected in the pages.
+The Storm Runner contains notable representation for both Latino and young people (and dogs!) with disabilities, but its representation goes beyond the physical.
 Jen aims for her readers to see their own experiences in Zane’s adventures: “There are elements at play here that transcend the story: the feeling of not fitting in, facing your fears, growing up, navigating friendships, etc.”

 Interacting with Readers

-As she will be attending the Tucson Festival of Books in March, I wanted to ask Jen about her interactions with readers.
+As Jen will attend the Tucson Festival of Books in March, I asked Jen about her interactions with readers.
 Because representation is such an important part of The Storm Runner, I asked if she’d seen her readers’ responses to the diversity in her storytelling.
-Her reply was an enthusiastic “YES!”
+Her reply is an enthusiastic “YES!”
 Adults and kids alike have responded positively to her writing, telling her of the wonderful impact her stories have had on them.
 “Those are the moments we writers live for, to know we have positively touched someone is what this is all about.”
 These interactions show her the enormous power a story can hold, and that children long to be understood.
 Reading a book where they relate to the characters, both inside and out, gives them some of the understanding they desire.